robertcorponoi/gameguard/README.md

 At it's core, GameGuard works around taking clients and turning them into players.

 To see all of the properties, signals, and methods available to use with players, check out the [player documentation](docs/players.md).

+Once a player has connected or through outher signals that return a player object, you can interact with that player and perform actions such as kicking/banning.
+Check out the [individual player documentation](docs/player.md).

 ## **Rooms**